Jonah Hex: Shadows West

-Jonah became a member of Buffalo Will's traveling Wild West Show after a trick-shooting midget named Long Tom saved his life.
+Jonah became a member of Buffalo Will's travelling Wild West Show after a trick-shooting midget named Long Tom saved his life.
 He reconnected with an old friend named Spotted Balls and met a local prostitute who gave birth to a Bear Boy.
 She claimed to have given birth after mating with a bear spirit.
 Hex decided to leave the camp with Spotted Balls and the squaw because he did not like the way things were run and feared that Will would try to exploit the Bear Boy.
 This infuriated the showman, who sent an armed posse led by Long Tom after them.
 Jonah killed most of his pursuers using carefully set traps, but Spotted Balls died in the final shootout.
 He was able to return the squaw and her cub to its father and his spirit people.
 Returning to Will's camp with Long Tom's corpse, he swore to the corrupt promoter that if he ever saw him again he would kill him.

 Face Full of Violence

 When a rich family hired him to track down their kidnapped son, Hex found the boy had become part of an underground dog-fighting ring and was forced to put him down when he contracted rabies.
 In a conflict involving a stolen gold crucifix, he burned an entire mining town to the ground.
-Bat Lash, a traveling gambler and vigilante, helped him take revenge against a corrupt lawman who tried to frame him.
+Bat Lash, a travelling gambler and vigilante, helped him take revenge against a corrupt lawman who tried to frame him.
 The mayor of a small town tried to have Hex hanged as a rapist to hide the incestuous rape of his mute daughter, but the townspeople lynched the politician instead when they learned the truth.
 While escorting a bounty on Christmas Day, he got into a gunfight, killing a dozen men who wanted to murder his quarry.
 In the town of Salvation, he met a local gang who disguised themselves as nuns to hide from the law; Hex took them down when they tried to kill him.